Shashank1202/End-To-End-Text-Summarization/README.md

 # End to end Text-Summarizer-Project

-## This is the Implementation Demo and on top of this we will be building an End-to-End pipelines with CI/CD deployment
+## This is the Implementation Demo.

 https://github.com/Shashank1202/End-To-End-Text-Summarization/blob/main/Text_Summarizer.ipynb

+## On top of this we will be building an End-to-End pipelines with CI/CD deployment

 ## Workflows